capsule-corp-ternoa/ternoa-doc/docs/wiki/nft-features/secretnft.md

 ## Simple Summary

-NFTs represent proof of ownership on the blockchain.
-However, the media associated with the NFTs is public in nature and lacks any semblance of privacy whatsoever, thus can be viewed by anyone.
+NFTs represent proof of ownership on the blockchain, but (by design) they are neither secret nor private as the media associated with the NFT is public in nature.

 Ternoa's Secret NFTs are special in this regard as they support encrypted data.
 Only the current owner of the secret NFT can view and if required, decrypt the secret NFT at any point of time.
+This allows an individual to possess True Ownership of their data.

+Our Secret NFTs make use of state-of-the-art cryptography to give their owners top notch privacy standards that no other type of NFT can offer.
+Ternoa's Secret NFTs are designed to be 100% secure and private.
+Moreover, unlike other crypto assets that promise privacy but fail miserably when it comes practicality, our secret NFTs are designed from the ground up keeping common use cases in mind.

 ## Abstract